john-kurkowski/tldextract/README.md

 PSL makes such a distinction.
 Note this may run counter to the default parsing behavior of other, PSL-based libraries.

-### Specifying your own URL or file for the Suffix List data
+### Specifying your own URL or file for Public Suffix List data

 You can specify your own input data in place of the default Mozilla Public Suffix List: